Bezeklik Thousand Buddha Caves: Bezeklik murals

 Praṇidhi scene, temple 9 (Cave 20), with kneeling figures with tributes praying in front of the Buddha who Albert von Le Coq assumed were Persians.
 However, modern scholarship has identified them as Sogdians, an Eastern Iranian people who inhabited Turfan during the phases of Tang Chinese (7th-8th century) and Uyghur rule (9th–13th centuries).

 Phoenix-headed konghou, 10th century A.D., cave 48.

 There are 77 rock-cut caves at the site.
 Most have rectangular spaces with round arch ceilings often divided into four sections, each with a mural of the Buddha.
 The effect is of the entire ceiling covered with hundreds of Buddha murals.
 Some murals show a large Buddha surrounded by other figures, including Turks, Indians, and Europeans.
 The quality of the murals varies with some being artistically naive while others are masterpieces of religious art.
 The murals that best represent the Bezeklik Thousand Buddha Caves are the large-sized murals, which were given the name the "Praṇidhi Scene", paintings depicting Sakyamuni’s "promise" or "praṇidhi" from his past life.

 James A. Millward described the original Uyghurs as physically Mongoloid, giving as an example the images in Bezeklik at temple 9 of the Uyghur patrons, until they began to mix with the Tarim Basin's original Indo-European Tocharian inhabitants.
 However, according to a genetic study of early Uyghur remains from the Uyghur Khaganate in Mongolia, the Uyghurs were actually predominantly West Eurasian, being modelled as genetically similar to the Iranian Alan and Sarmatian people, with significant East Eurasian admixture.
 The east–west admixture in the Uyghur Khaganate was said to have taken place around the year 500 AD.
 Buddhist Uyghurs created the Bezeklik murals.
-However, Peter B. Golden writes that the Uyghurs not only adopted the writing system and religious faiths of the Indo-European Sogdians, such as Manichaeism, Buddhism, and Christianity, but also looked to the Sogdians as "mentors" while gradually replacing them in their roles as Silk Road traders and purveyors of culture.
+However, Peter B. Golden writes that the Uyghurs not only adopted the writing system and religious faiths of the Iranian Sogdians, such as Manichaeism, Buddhism, and Christianity, but also looked to the Sogdians as "mentors" while gradually replacing them in their roles as Silk Road traders and purveyors of culture.
 Indeed, Sogdians wearing silk robes are seen in the praṇidhi scenes of Bezeklik murals, particularly Scene 6 from Temple 9 showing Sogdian donors to the Buddha.
 The paintings of Bezeklik, while having a small amount of Indian influence, is primarily influenced by Chinese and Iranian styles, particularly Sasanian Persian landscape painting.
 Albert von Le Coq was the first to study the murals and published his findings in 1913.
 He noted how in Scene 14 from Temple 9 one of the West Eurasian-looking figures with green eyes, wearing a green fur-trimmed coat and presenting a bowl with what he assumed were bags of gold dust, wore a hat that he found reminiscent of the headgear of Sasanian Persian princes.